LAAC-LSCP/ChildProject/docs/source/full-project-from-scratch.rst

 Converting recordings
 ~~~~~~~~~~~~~~~~~~~~~
-The models we run, such as VTC, or ALICE, are trained on audio at 16,000Hz.
+The models we run, such as VTC, or ALICE, are trained on audio sampled at 16,000Hz.
 As a general rule we convert all audio even if
 the sampling rate is already at 16,000Hz.

 First create the converted folder. ``mkdir recordings/converted``.
 Now run ``child-project process . basic standard --format=wav --sampling=16000 --codec=pcm_s16le``.